GrinonBarrett/Taksidos/Core Rules/5=Vehicles/Mounts/Mule.md

 **Unarmed Attacks**;

  • Slam: The mule may use any part of its body to strike a foe within 2 feet.
-This is a melee unarmed attack.
+This is a melee bare attack.

  • Stomp: The mule can attempt to stomp a foe within 1 foot, dealing a crushing attack.
 It has a -1 penalty to its attack, but has a +3 bonus for the purpose of determining if the attack is a critical hit.